ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/constructor-injection/index.md

 * * *

-### Example - @Rezolver.ChildTargetContainer
+### Example - @Rezolver.OverridingTargetContainer

 This solution is similar to the previous one, except this time we're not overriding the container, but overriding the *target container* used by a container.

 > [!NOTE]
-> The choice of name 'ChildTargetContainer' is deliberate, despite the overriding behaviour shown here, because it is more a parent-child
+> The choice of name 'OverridingTargetContainer' is deliberate, despite the overriding behaviour shown here, because it is more a parent-child
 > relationship than in the previous example.

 In order to do this, however, we have to change how we create our container.
 Until now, we've simply been creating a new @Rezolver.Container